spnda/fastgltf/docs/overview.rst

 .. contents:: Table of Contents

-**fastgltf** is a speed and usability focused glTF 2.0 parser written in modern C++17 with minimal dependencies.
+**fastgltf** is a speed and usability focused glTF 2.0 library written in modern C++17 with minimal dependencies.
 It uses SIMD in various areas to decrease the time the application spends parsing and loading glTF data.
 By taking advantage of modern C++17 (and optionally C++20) it also provides easy and safe access to the properties and data.

-The parser supports the entirety of glTF 2.0 specification, including many extensions.
+The library supports the entirety of glTF 2.0 specification, including many extensions.
 By default, fastgltf will only do the absolute minimum to work with a glTF model.
 However, it brings many additional features to ease working with the data, including accessor tools, the ability to directly write to mapped GPU buffers, and decomposing transform matrices.